-The scientific realist adds that quantum mechanics represents this world.
 The representational machinery of quantum mechanics consists of such devices as Hilbert spaces, self-adjoint operators, and quantum states (i.e. 'the wavefunction').
 The former two represent broad features of the theory, in particular its kinematical structure and observables.
-To take those as the only representational devices of quantum mechanics falls short of scientific realism.
-The quantum state, on the other hand, describes actual systems and their features.
-Applied to quantum mechanics, then, scientific realism entails that quantum states represent reality.
+To take those as the only representational devices of quantum mechanics falls short of our definition of scientific realism: it does not meet the specificity condition.
+The quantum state, on the other hand, seems able to describe actual systems and their features.4 Applied to quantum mechanics, then, and absent any other aspect of the formalism of quantum mechanics that could represent specific features of our world, scientific realism entails that quantum states represent reality.